Student use of a quantum simulation and visualization tool: Results

-\end{quote} On the other hand, more students tended to make incorrect predictions for the time evolution of the real part of the wavefunction as compared to the time-independent case.
+On the other hand, students tended to make incorrect predictions for the time evolution of the real part of an eigenstate, even if they were all able to predict the $t = 0$ wavefunction (Student 2 had a correct prediction without reasoning, but then provided correct reasoning upon revision).
 Many students predicted the real part to be static in time.
-This could be because they would often fail to consider the complex time-dependent exponential, and also would not see the explicit dependence of the static wavefunction on $t$, even though it was later provided in the exercise text (written as in Eq.~\eqref{eq:superposition_init}) for the time-dependent case.
-However, after using Composer, more students provided correct answers to these questions, as seen in Tab.~\ref{tab:Q1.2}.
-The data for \emph{Explore/Revise}-$\operatorname{Re}(\psi)$ show that the number of correct answers increased almost two-fold compared to the \emph{Predict}-$\operatorname{Re}(\psi)$ phase.
-Moreover, the number of incorrect answers have reduced from 4 to 0 in the \emph{Explore/Revise} phase.
-In some cases, students did not provide answers for the \emph{Explore/Revise} phase.
-This was observed to be because of two reasons: either the questions were overlooked or the students did not attempt the question after using Composer incorrectly.
-To elucidate why some students' responses changed from the \emph{Predict} to the \emph{Explore/Revise} phases, we present some quotes.
-For example, Student 3 initially provided the incorrect answer that the real part of the first-excited state will not evolve in time, but after using Composer, the student said \begin{quote} \emph{Of course it's changing in time as well, the real part.
-Yeah.
-Because now we have a time dependency.
-Yeah.
-I didn't think about that.
-That's why before we didn't have one, and would always be stationary...So this is the same.
-So I think my explanation for the density, probability density might still hold up, but for the real part, I actually didn't even think about the time dependency of the imaginary part working here on the real part.
+Student 3 was one of these, but after using Composer, the student said \begin{quote} \emph{Of course it's changing in time as well, the real part...Because now we have a time dependency...for the real part, I actually didn't even think about the time dependency of the imaginary part working here on the real part.
 So it was actually nice seeing that.
 It had an influence because sometimes when I'm just looking at the equations it doesn't give you the interpretation of the wave functions.} \end{quote} Here, the student realized that the real part is time-dependent after looking at the dynamic \emph{State Comparison Plot} in Composer.
 Additionally, the student mentioned that it was not obvious earlier that the real part would evolve in time, even though one may know the equations.
 The student was able to connect the visualizations of the wavefunctions shown in Composer with the underlying mathematics describing the physics of the system.

-In some cases, we found that students would use something they recalled with the help of Composer to rethink an incorrect prediction and subsequently vocalize a correct answer later in the exercise.
-For example, Student 2 initially did not predict that the probability density of the ground state would be stationary in time.
-Using Composer helped them to recall what they had learned in class, as shown below.